 While you are at it, think about how to identify rats, hamsters, gerbils and mice.
 What are the similarities, and what are the differences between them?
 If you are interested in getting a pet rodent, you might want to research what each type needs in the way of housing and care, and make a list of the advantages and disadvantages of ownership.
 For example, hamsters are likely to sleep all day, whereas mice are have active periods during the day making it easier to interact with them.
 Mice produce more urine and feces, however, so need to be cleaned more often than gerbils.
 Decide what factors are more important to you.

 Did you know there are many types of wild mice?
 You might want to find out about some really wild mice like jumping mice, cactus mice and grasshopper mice.
 Spiny mice are an interesting species kept in zoos and used for research.
 Gerbils and kangaroo rats have special characteristics for living in the desert.
-Here is a link that discusses rodents and other animals that live in the desert.

 What do mice eat?
 Did you say cheese?
 You hear about mice and cheese everywhere, but in truth it isn't a good idea to feed cheese to mice, it can make them sick.
 Can you believe it?